 Despite COVID-19 related challenges, our commitment to ensuring safe working environments, especially for our seafarers, was maintained through continuous communication.
-We have created greater awareness of the risk exposure to COVID-19, and increased controls to proactively reduce our stakeholders' vulnerability to environmental, health and safety hazards.
+We have created greater awareness of the risk exposure to proactively reduce our stakeholders' vulnerability to environmental, health and safety hazards.
 We have strategies in place to manage and minimise the potential impact of HIV/AIDS and the consequential loss of skills and productivity.
-We have an appropriate and comprehensive HIV/AIDS strategy throughout our subsidiaries.
+We have an appropriate and comprehensive HIV/ AIDS strategy throughout our subsidiaries.